modabas/ModResults/README.md

 - **Ok State**: If the `IsOk` property is true (`IsFailed` is false), a `Result<TValue>` instance will have a non-null `Value` property of type `TValue`.
 - **Failed State**: If the `IsOk` property is false (`IsFailed` is true), both `Result` and `Result<TValue>` instances will have a non-null `Failure` property.

->**Note**: In a nullable context, compiler will not issue "may be null" warnings in these scenarios, as the library uses nullability annotations.
+>**Note**: When using nullable contexts, the compiler will not generate "may be null" warnings in these cases, as the library leverages conditional attributes to assist null-state analysis.

 ``` csharp
 public async Task<Result> PerformGetBookById(GetBookByIdRequest req, CancellationToken ct)